Starter Syllabus

 Variation: Instructors can specify the exact uses allowed in the course policy statement, although it may be advantageous to communicate such uses in more detail in task or assignment instructions, in accordance with the course policy statement, as in the example here.

-• Do not allow GenAI use or content: Students may not use GenAI tools in this course to produce course materials or assignments in whole or in part.
+Students may not use GenAI tools in this course to produce course materials or assignments in whole or in part.
 All work you submit for this course toward completion of course requirements must be your own original work done specifically for this course and without substantive assistance from others, including GenAI.
 Work you’ve completed for previous courses or are developing for other courses this term also should not be submitted for this course.
-In accordance with UO policy, if I believe you’ve handed in work created all or in part by GenAI, I will submit a report of suspected academic misconduct to the Office of Student Conduct and Community Standards for that office to make a determination of responsibility and, if warranted, assess a grade penalty.
+In accordance with UO policy, if I believe you’ve handed in work created all or in part by GenAI, I will submit a report of suspected academic misconduct to the Office of Student Conduct and Community Standards for that office to make a determination of responsibility.
 If you have any questions or doubts, please ask!

 You may use content produced by a GenAI tool in your assignment submissions, but you must quote or cite it like any other source you use and reference in your work.
 Please use standard [APA or MLA] citation guidelines for GenAI, as indicated here: [MLA Style Center] [APA Style Blog].